 Self-contained freedom camping

-Our Freedom Camping Bylaw 2017 allows self-contained freedom campers to stay a maximum of three nights in any 30-day period at any single location, excluding the following areas where freedom camping is banned:
+Our Freedom Camping Bylaw 2017 allows self-contained freedom campers to stay a maximum of three nights in any 30-day period at any single location, excluding banned areas.

 - Back Beach bottom car park – at all times.